-Bismuth and Its Uses
+Bismuth and Its Various Uses

 Issues Associated with Use and Additional Recommendations

-Brands of Bismuth I recommend:
+Brands of Bismuth I Recommend:

 - Bismuth subsalicylate – Kaopectate Vanilla (No dyes, but contains some questionable additives including caramel, flavor, sucrose [possible GMO source], and xanthan gum)